 That fact makes it a good idea to turn off notifications a few hours per day.
 This way, besides getting rid of that constant feeling of restlessness, you’ll get used to doing things without always picking up your phone.

-If you use your cell phone for work, you should still try this.
+Even if you use your cell phone for work, you should still try to disconnect from it.
 It’s not good to be at the office 24 hours a day.

 Muscle and joint pain

 This isn’t the expected answer to the question of what health problems cell phone usage causes, but it’s one of the most common.

 When you’re texting or reading something on your cell phone, you tense up your back, neck, and arms.
 You also repeat the same movements over and over with your wrist and thumbs.

 As a result, you get pain in these areas that turn into injuries, sometimes even chronic ones.

 To keep this from happening, we recommend rationing your cell phone use while increasing the time you spend exercising.

 One of the best forms of exercise for your body is swimming.
 It’s a full-body sport and works out all major muscle groups.

 It’s also good because of the type of activity your muscles perform while swimming.
 They get stretched and toned, thus treating and preventing at the same time.